philophilo/opensearch_python/README.md

 - Run opensearch
   `docker-compose up`

-Note: client won't will fail since openseach will take a while to be ready In a different terminal run the opensearch terminal `docker-compose start opensearch-client`
+Note: client will fail since openseach will take a while to be ready.

+In a different terminal run the opensearch terminal

+`docker-compose start opensearch-client`